-Your pricing strategy will determine your annual return on your furnished rental.
+Your pricing strategy will determine the annual return on your rental property.
 Mark it up too high and you may have to wait for a qualified renter.
 Mark it too low and you leave money on the table.

 Three main strategies come to mind when discussing pricing of furnished housing.

-1. Quick Price: this price point refers to a slight mark-down from what the market will pay.
+1. Quick Price: this price point refers to a mark-down from market value.
 The advantage is that the place will rent quickly and you as an owner or property agent will have several prospects who may want to rent it so you can be choosy.
 Often this strategy will provide the most consistent annual yield with little or no un-rented time and more often a long term lease.

 2. Market Price: this price point is what the market will commonly pay for comparable property.
 The advantage is the property is not under or over priced and should rent within the 30 days after being showcased to the market unless of course there is too much inventory in the rental pool.

 3. Select Price: this price point is at the highest-end of the scale.
 There are many reasons why a homeowner may choose this strategy.
 If an owner has recently done a lot of upgrading, has high quality furnishings and amenities or the property is especially beautiful even waterfront the owner will feel the place is worth the higher price.
 The disadvantage here is that there will be fewer prospects and the property is likely to sit for 60 days or more.
 Any takers it does attract may want only a very short-term rental – like summer holidays shrinking the annual return.
 Use this strategy only if you will not be adversely affected financially while the property sits waiting for a renter.